material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 3: Start a transaction and commit it

-Plan must be committed to a Runtime via a Transaction.
-Transactions associate Plan with specific targets.
+Plans are added to Transactions.
+Transactions are committed to Runtimes.
+Transactions allow Plans to be associated targets.

 A transaction's public API should support the following operations: